New Democratic Party: Jack Layton

 The Conservatives won a minority government in the 2006 election, and initially the NDP was the only party that would not be able to pass legislation with the Conservatives.
 However, following a series of floor crossings, the NDP also came to hold the balance of power.
 The NDP voted against the government in all four confidence votes in the 39th parliament, the only party to do so.
 However, it worked with the Conservatives on other issues, including in passing the Federal Accountability Act and pushing for changes to the Clean Air Act.

 Following that election, the NDP caucus rose to 30 members with the victory of NDP candidate Thomas Mulcair in a by-election in Outremont.
 This marked the second time ever (and first time in seventeen years) that the NDP won a riding in Quebec.
 The party won 37 seats in the 2008 federal election, the best performance since the 1988 total of 43.
-This included a breakthrough in the riding of Edmonton-Strathcona, only the second time the NDP had managed to win a seat in Alberta in the party's history.
+This included a breakthrough in the riding of Edmonton-Strathcona, only the second time the NDP had managed to win a federal seat in Alberta in the party's history.

 In the 2011 federal election, the NDP won a record 103 seats, becoming the Official Opposition for the first time in the party's history.
 The party had a historic breakthrough in Quebec, where they won 59 out of 75 seats, dominating Montreal and sweeping Quebec City and the Outaouais.
 This meant that a majority of the party's MPs now came from a province where they had only ever had two candidates elected in the party's history.
 The NDP's success in Quebec was mirrored by the collapse of the Bloc Québécois, which lost all but four of its 47 seats, and the collapse of the Liberal Party nationally, which was cut down to just 34 seats, its worst-ever result.
 This also marked the first time in history where the Liberal Party was neither the government nor the Official Opposition, as the NDP had taken over the latter role.
 The NDP was now the second largest party in the House of Commons opposing a Conservative majority government.

 In July 2011, Layton announced that he was suffering from a new cancer and would take a leave of absence, projected to last until the resumption of Parliament in September.
 He would retain his position of NDP Leader and Leader of the Opposition.
 The party confirmed his suggestion of Hull—Aylmer MP Nycole Turmel to carry out the functions of party leader in his absence.
 Layton died from his cancer on August 22, 2011.